PTAssembler Documentation

 Stacking.
 If selected, PTAssembler will launch the stacking program to create single images from each "stack" of images.
 PTAssembler offers two methods for working with stacks of images:

 Blending.
-If selected, PTAssembler will invoke a blending program to blend images into one composite.
-The blending program is used to hide an evidence of a seam between adjacent images resulting from poor alignment, lighting shifts, etc.
+If selected, PTAssembler will invoke a blending program (e.g. Enblend, Smartblend) to blend images into one composite after the remapping process (performed by PTAStitcher) is complete.
+The blending program is used to hide any evidence of a seam between adjacent images that might result from less-than-perfect image alignment, lighting shifts, etc.

 cropping.
 If selected, PTAssembler will crop the image output by the blending program to remove any extra "black-space" from around the edge of the image.
 Note that this option is also configurable via the preferences screen.
 See A Note About Output Size for more information about cropping.